LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 #.
 You can test the sanity of your setup by following the instructions
    under OS X.

-MonoDevelop releases on Linux tend to lag behind the official stable release.
+Xamarin Studio releases on Linux tend to lag behind the official stable release.

 This page,
 https://launchpad.net/~keks9n/+archive/monodevelop-latest,

 describes
-how to update your MonoDevelop setup if it is not version 2.8 or later as we'll need for this course.
+how to update your Xamarin Studio setup if it is not version 2.8 or later as we'll need for this course.

 We wish to stress that Linux is recommended for students who already